Azerbaijani Legion: 450th Turkistanisches Battalion

 The 450th Battalion was raised at Legionowo, then in General Government, and spent most of the summer patrolling the communications and rail networks between Kharkiv and Stalingrad.
 However, discipline became so bad that Meyer-Mader was removed from command of the 450th Battalion in 1943.

-In November 1943, Meyer-Mader met Himmler to offer his services to help raise and command a Turkic SS unit.
+In November 1943, Meyer-Mader met Heinrich Himmler to offer his services to help raise and command a Turkic SS unit.
 Himmler approved the broad plan and then transferred him into the ranks of the Waffen SS and promoted him to the rank of SS-Obersturmbannührer (Lieutenant Colonel).
 On 14 December, a meeting was held in Berlin in the presence of the Grand Mufti of Jerusalem, Mohammad Amin al-Husayni.
 The Grand Mufti approved the plan to raise a Turkic-Muslim SS division and to give his "spiritual leadership" to influence the Muslim volunteers.

 Ostmuselmanisches SS-Regiment

 Between November 1943 and January 1944, there was a series of meetings between Meyer-Mader and Muslim volunteers.
 As a result of these meetings, on 4 January 1944, it was decided to form the Ostmuselmanisches SS-Regiment.
-At the same meeting, it was decided to disband the following Wehrmacht battalions who would serve as a basis for a new platform: 450th, 480th, 782nd, 786th, 790th, 791st and I/94th Turkistanische battalions, Aserbaidschanische 818th and Volga Tatar 831st.
+At the same meeting, it was decided to disband the following Wehrmacht battalions who would serve as a basis for a new platform: 450th, 480th, 782nd, 786th, 790th, 791st, and I/94th Turkistanische battalions, Aserbaidschanische 818th and Volga Tatar 831st.
 Many of the volunteers deserted at this time, and the 818th defected to Polish and Ukrainian resistance movements in 1943.